elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-role-of-the-carbonyl-group-in-biological-molecules.md

 score: -1.0
 related_article1:
     id: 167399
+    title: >-
-    title: Describe the properties of protons, neutrons, and electrons.
+        Describe the properties of protons, neutrons, and electrons.
     subject: Biology
     url: /learn/biology/questions/describe-the-properties-of-protons-neutrons-and-electrons
 related_article2:
-    id: 167408
+    id: 167415
-    title: Define hydrocarbons and list the types of hydrocarbons.
+    title: >-
+        What is the significance of the sulfhydryl group in proteins?
     subject: Biology
-    url: /learn/biology/questions/define-hydrocarbons-and-list-the-types-of-hydrocarbons
+    url: /learn/biology/questions/what-is-the-significance-of-the-sulfhydryl-group-in-proteins
 related_article3:
-    id: 167404
+    id: 167400
-    title: What distinguishes polar covalent bonds from non-polar covalent bonds?
+    title: >-
+        How is atomic mass different from atomic number?
     subject: Biology
-    url: /learn/biology/questions/what-distinguishes-polar-covalent-bonds-from-nonpolar-covalent-bonds
+    url: /learn/biology/questions/how-is-atomic-mass-different-from-atomic-number
 related_article4:
-    id: 167421
+    id: 167406
-    title: How is the periodic table organized and what is the significance of groups and periods?
+    title: >-
+        What is hydrogen bonding and why is it important in biological systems?
     subject: Biology
-    url: /learn/biology/questions/how-is-the-periodic-table-organized-and-what-is-the-significance-of-groups-and-periods
+    url: /learn/biology/questions/what-is-hydrogen-bonding-and-why-is-it-important-in-biological-systems
 related_article5:
-    id: 167403
+    id: 167398
-    title: Define electronegativity and its importance in chemical reactions.
+    title: >-
+        What is the definition of matter and how does it differ from elements?
     subject: Biology
-    url: /learn/biology/questions/define-electronegativity-and-its-importance-in-chemical-reactions
+    url: /learn/biology/questions/what-is-the-definition-of-matter-and-how-does-it-differ-from-elements
 ---

 &nbsp;